quentin452/mobsnorender/README.md

 dynamically change X Y Z coord if alot of mobs are rendered

-add a config to disabling entitydistance et tile entity distance

 add config to disabling all entity from rendering ambient/agressive entity/passive entity

 add a config to completly disabling chest tile entitées animation